spruceid/ssi/README.md

 The simplest type of claim to load and verify is probably JSON Web Signatures (JWSs), often use to encode JSON Web Tokens (JWTs).
-To represent such claims SSI provides the `CompactJWSString` type representing a JWS in compact textual form.
-One can load a JWS using `from_string` and verify it using `verify`.
+To represent such claims SSI provides the `JwsBuf` type representing a JWS in compact textual form.
+One can load a JWS using `new` and verify it using `verify`.